Jannchie/json-to-chat/README.md

 - Split-pane interface with JSON editor and chat preview
 - Real-time validation and error reporting
-- Support for system, user, and agent message roles
+- Support for system, user, and assistant message roles
 - Shareable URLs for easy distribution of chat conversations

 ## Usage